-ARC’s Regional Transportation Community Engagement Plan (draft 2019 update)
+ARC’s Regional Transportation Community Engagement Plan (June 2019 update)

 To guide ARC’s regional transportation planning public participation process, ARC maintains a Regional Community Engagement Plan.
 This plan serves as 1) a regional planning community engagement guide for the public; 2) as the official participation policy for transportation planning for ARC; and 3) as an ARC response to the U.S. Department of Transportation directive to develop a participation plan for the Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP).